The new buzzwords in legal marketing are “corporate journalism.”

 1. Law firm A has identified a huge growth area and decided it would be great to build a blog there to leverage the firm’s growing reputation in this expanding marketing.

 2. Lawyers at firm A are far too busy to write or blog because they are doing billable work.
-As a result, the firm misses out on a major growth opportunity.
+As a result, the film misses out on a major growth opportunity.

 Even worse, I’ve seen the other extreme happen at law firms.